jllopezpino/blog/_posts/2017-01-13-three-simple-tricks-to-speed-up-your-website.md

 {% endhighlight %}

-# Expirty date in HTTP headers
+# Expiry date in HTTP headers

 This is what Google says regarding having a expiry date in the HTTP headers: